ethlyn-mf/amxx-plugins/README.md

 This repository contains all AMXX plugins I've ever made.
-I will not be providing any support.

 ## w_glow.sma
 Every weapon lying on the floor is now glowing, and the color depends of its ammo amount.